Multiple Speeding Tickets

 It has happened before.
 You were running late and failed to check the speedometer.
 You drove fast and ended up seeing police lights flashing in your mirror.
 The cop wrote you another ticket for speeding.

 You are not alone.
 Speeding, especially in Pittsburgh, has become the most common traffic violation.
 Citations for speeding, particularly multiple citations, can result in additional problems, such as points being added to your driving record, suspension of your license, expensive fines, and higher insurance premiums.

-We at Sean Logue Law are here to help you.
-We will provide you with an expert Pittsburgh Criminal Lawyer, who will assist you in minimizing or avoiding these problems.Multiple Speeding Tickets and Points
+The Pittsburgh traffic ticket attorneys at Logue Law Group are here to help you.
+We will provide you with an expert Criminal Lawyer in Pittsburgh, who will assist you in minimizing or avoiding these problems.Multiple Speeding Tickets and Points

 Multiple speeding tickets result in the addition of points to your driver’s license.

 - Driving over the speed limit by 6 to 10 MPH: 2 points